The Shipyards Festival features live music, market vendors and family-friendly activities in North Vancouver’s Lower Lonsdale District in September.

 Car Free Day Stage

-Groups performing on the Car Free Day Stage include the following in 2022:
+Groups that performed on the Car Free Day Stage included the following in 2022:

 - 12:00 pm – Moving City